tonylukasavage/tonylukasavage.github.com/source/_posts/2014-09-24-optional-callbacks-for-flexible-apis-in-javascript.markdown

 > **fs.readFile(filename, [options], callback)**

 There's always a `filename`, there might `options`, and there should be a `callback`.
-So how exactly might we structure this under-the-hood.
+So how exactly might we structure this under-the-hood?
 I won't regurgitate the node.js source code here, but let's instead see how we might use `maybeCallback` to set up this API.

 ```js
 function readFile(filename, options, callback) {